ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

-With 20+ years in software development, and the last six focused on Data & AI, I navigate the intersection of business strategy and technical execution.
+With 20+ years in software development, and the last seven focused on Data & AI, I navigate the intersection of business strategy and technical execution.
 Throughout my career, I have delivered projects for global leaders such as Google, PepsiCo, and JLL.

 I am on a mission to align personal pragmatism with the modern need for performance improvement, empowering organizations to move beyond intuition and make data-driven decisions.
 When facing complex organizational challenges, I create the cross-functional synergy that technical projects often lack.